mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 ## Introduction

 In this tutorial, we'll create and train a machine learning model, or as we call it, an `AI Table` or a `predictor`.
-By querying the model, we'll predict the sales forecasts for houses using a multivariate time series strategy.
+By querying the model, we'll predict the real estate sales using a multivariate time series strategy.

 Make sure you have access to a working MindsDB installation, either locally or at [MindsDB Cloud](https://cloud.mindsdb.com/).